Jong Oh Park: Career

-From 1987 to 2004 he was associated with the Korea Institute of Science and Technology.

-He had served as a director of 21C Frontier Project “ Intelligent Microsystem Program” for 5 years.

-From 1987 till 2004 he was associated with the Korea Institute of Science and Technology.
-He had served as a director of 21C Frontier Project “ Intelligent Microsystem Program” for 5 years.
+From 1987 till 2004 he was associated with the Korea Institute of Science and Technology(KIST) and he had served as a director of 21C Frontier Project “ Intelligent Microsystem Program” for 5 years from 1999.

-Since 2005, he has been a professor of Chonnam National University and a director of Robot Research Initiative in parallel.
+He was a professor of Chonnam National University(2005~2022) and a Director of Robot Research Initiative(RRI) in parallel.

-Jong Oh Park was the Chairman of ‘The International Federation of Robotics (IFR)’ in 2005 and has been the executive board member of IFR since 2006.
+He was the Chairman of The International Federation of Robotics (IFR) in 2006 and has been the executive board member of IFR.

-In 2013, he worked as a Vice Chair of Organizing Committee of ISR 2013 and an Organizing chair of ICCAS 2013.

-He was an Editor of IEEE Biorob 2014.
+In 2013, he worked as a Vice Chair of Organizing Committee of ISR 2013 and an Organizing chair of ICCAS 2013 and in 2014 he also served as Editor of IEEE Biorob 2014.

-He has been a director of Medical microrobot center since 2013.

-He has been currently serving as a Vice Chairman of 'Korea Robotics Society' and ‘Institute of Control, Robotics and Systems and also the member of New industry investment strategic council of the ministry of Industry and trade of Russian Federation since 2014.
+From 2014 to 2017, he served as vice president of the Institute of Control, Robotics and Systems(ICROS) and is currently chairman of the institute's BioRobot Research Group.

-He has been appointed as the member of Presidential Committee on the 4th Industrial Revolution and Ad Hoc Committee on the Healthcare since 2017.
+He was appointed as the member of Presidential Committee on the 4th Industrial Revolution and Ad Hoc Committee on the Healthcare in 2017.

+Currently, he established and operates KIMIRo in 2019 as the president of the Korea Institute of Medical Microrobotics(KIMIRo).